mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- In their PRIMM pedagogy the researchers also incorporate the UMC model and draw parallels with LOA.
 In the Use stage of the UMC model [@lee_computational_2011] (explored in Chapter 5 in relation to this research's learning design), participants would be aware of the goal of the program, and the results.
 Subsequently, in the Modify stage they would become familiar with the design and code levels. -->

 The use of the concept of levels of abstraction (LOA) and semantic profiles within the PRIMM pedagogy was explained as pedagogies in Chapter 2, the common value being in alternating between abstract and concrete levels of project structure and semantic concepts.
 The pedagogies are advanced to help teachers design learning experiences which allow for participant shifts in perspectives and thus deepen knowledge by packing and unpacking abstracted concepts via concrete experiences.
-There are two relevant dimension of abstraction at play.
+In this thesis, there are two principle dimensions of abstraction at play.
 The first has the abstraction and generalisation concepts present Wing's definition of computational thinking at one pole and concrete code implementation at the other.
 The second dimension present in the LOA framework is a hierarchy of elements: namely goal-design-code-results.
 The goal here being the most abstract element (see Table 7.x for more details).

-<!-- It is relevant to distinguish the interpretations of different dimension abstraction described above: specifically Wing's and Papert's conceptions of abstraction, which can be described as present in top-down planning processes, and generalisable beyond context and abstraction present in the LOA framework is be characterised instead as a goal-design-code-results hierarchy, with the goal being the most abstract.   -->

 Addressing interpretations of LOA [@waite_abstraction_2018] in video data we can map the levels of abstraction to shifts between conceptions of goals, implementation in code structures, and observations of results in my findings.
 While the teaching of the theories levels of abstraction is not explicit, movement is clearly happening, as demonstrated by the table below.

+<!-- It is relevant to distinguish the interpretations of different dimension abstraction described above: specifically Wing's and Papert's conceptions of abstraction, which can be described as present in top-down planning processes, and generalisable beyond context and abstraction present in the LOA framework is be characterised instead as a goal-design-code-results hierarchy, with the goal being the most abstract.   -->

 | **Level**            | **Focus** | **Example** |